Games Workshop – Investing in a hobby

 When it comes to investing hard-earned cash into shares with a long term viewpoint, I prefer to invest in a company I have some interest in.
 If it’s an interesting Tech company like Tesla or an everyday brand I’m familiar with like Coca Cola, I can take the dips without worrying too much as I believe in the long term.

-For me Games Workshop is one of these companies but not just because I’m a massive nerd!
+For me the games workshop group plc (LON: GAW) is one of these companies but not just because I’m a massive nerd!
 I also think it has all the fundamentals to be a great company for many years to come.

 Games workshop at its core creates miniature plastic figurines which customers use to create armies or small units to do battle within a tabletop setting.
 A key point to mention is, not only do they own the intellectual property behind the universe it’s set in they also makes there own products at its manufacturing base in Nottingham which they sell in there own stores around the world, leading to an impressive 75% gross margin, up 6 percentage points from last year.